fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 For web servers, it means spinning up a server process, database, etc. and making network calls with your favorite unit test framework and HTTP client.

-For full web applications, it means ~~building a robot to use the mouse and keyboard~~ using software like Cypress or Selenium to imitate the human.
+For full web applications, it means building a robot to use the mouse and keyboard.

 ### Make compromises for practical problems

-Almost all "end-to-end" test suites will hit _some_ kind of practical problems.
+Almost all "end-to-end" test suites for even simple projects will hit _some_ kind of practical problems.

-This section describes them, and discusses some workarounds.
+#### Robots are science fiction

+As of 2024, we do not yet have robots that can use the mouse and keyboard and interpret the program's behavior like a human would.

+The best we can do is use tools like Cypress, Selenium, Webdriver.io, etc.

 #### Randomness